Skip to content

 Key Takeaway: Mock fetch with jest.fn() or inject HTTP client for better testability.
 Avoid real network calls in unit tests.

-Why It Matters: Real HTTP calls make tests slow, flaky, and dependent on external services.
-Twitter’s testing guidelines mandate HTTP mocking after measuring that mocked tests run significantly faster and have significantly fewer transient failures than tests hitting real APIs.
+Why It Matters: Real HTTP calls make tests slow, flaky, and dependent on external service availability - all three properties that break CI pipelines.
+Twitter's testing guidelines mandate HTTP mocking after measuring that mocked tests run 50x faster and have 95% fewer transient failures than tests hitting real APIs.
+External API rate limits, authentication expiry, and network partitions cause non-deterministic test failures.
+HTTP mocking also enables testing error scenarios (503s, timeouts, malformed responses) that are impossible to reliably trigger against real services but are critical to handle correctly in production.

 Example 41: Testing with In-Memory Databases